Raveen99/youtube-backend/README.md

 -   Creating subscription model
 -   Creating endPoints in userController to update password, getCurrentUser, updateAccountDetails, updateAvatarImage and updateCoverImage.

+# (16th commit)

+-   Creating new endpoint in users controller for getting user channel Info.

 # What is MiddleWare

 -   In simple terms : Jaha bhi jaa rhe ho ik baar milke jaana.